smb-celldevbio/smb-celldevbio.github.io/initiatives.md

 title: Subgroup Initiatives
 ---

+## Virtual Cell and Development Festival Week

+The Cell and Developmental Biology Subgroup is planning to host a week of virtual minisymposia highlighting research in our community and professional development resources in March 2024.
+For more information, see the website [here](https://smb-celldevbio.github.io/cdevfestival/).

 ## Discussion Group: Modeling Cell Development and Regeneration

 Dr. Maria Abou Chakra has been running a discussion group on "Modeling Cell